nextapps-de/mikado/README.md

 <a name="stealth"></a>
 ### Stealth Mode

-Whenever __all__ your template expressions are just using proxy notation it enables the "stealth" mode which incredibly boost performance from every update process to the absolute maximum.
+Whenever __all__ your template expressions are just using proxy notation it enables the "stealth" mode which boost performance from every update process to the absolute maximum.
 This mode has no advantage when every render loop has to apply new items.

 This enables stealth mode:
 ```html